CTLT

 1. Convey in your syllabus (and Day 1) that you care about students' wellbeing

-• Among the many recommended syllabus statements that you might consider, include one that expresses your interest in their wellbeing and that reminds them of the many campus resources available to them.
-Click here to review recommended Syllabus Statements.
+• Among the many recommended syllabus statements that you might consider, include one that expresses your interest in, and support of, students' wellbeing and that reminds them of the many campus resources available to them.
+(Sample Syllabus Statements).

 • Call students' attention to your wellbeing syllabus statement whenever you conduct your syllabus review the first day of class -- when this is emphasized with sincerity, your students are more likely to see you as a source of understanding and support and thus be willing to connect with you about wellbeing challenges affecting their coursework.